jesseduffield/jesseduffield.github.io/_posts/2020-7-9-Array-Functions-And-Rule-Of-Least-Power.md

 If you have the luxury of using a language which does support filter/map/reduce and friends, use them!

-If you're in a non-typed language, sometimes a judgement call is required to pick between a mutative approach that exposes the underlying types and a functional approach which is harder to parse (e.g. `.reduce` vs `.forEach`).
+If you're in a dynamically-typed language, sometimes a judgement call is required to pick between a mutative approach that exposes the underlying types and a functional approach which is harder to parse (e.g. `.reduce` vs `.forEach`).

 But whether you're writing code or hunting mosquitoes, if there's anything to take away from this post, its to always ask yourself: